pjotrp/deploy/README.md

 Note that the redirection only for stuff not captured by sheepdog.
 It is rare to look into those outputs.
 If you leave it out CRON may try to send an E-mail on any output.

+# Check for connections

+Sheepdog has an expect function to check for servers connecting.
+For example, running the following on the queue

+    sheepdog_expect.rb --filter penguin2 --elapse 3h

+will add a FAIL event if penguin2 has not connected in the last three hours, i.e. no messages where received in the queue.

 # Install